fatiharapoglu/twitter/README.md

 -   [x] lazy load tweets / react query implementation for lazy loading
 -   [x] add is following you feature
 -   [x] complete edit profile page
+-   [x] fix url for photos (only short url exist for now, will give error)
+-   [x] profile pic, header pic change in profile
 -   [x] cascade in postgresql / how to handle deleted tweets
 -   [x] refactor uploader in new tweet to prevent unnecessary uploads to the server, only upload if user tweets
 -   [x] add delete options for users tweets
 -   [x] handle tweet not found error
 -   [x] handle user not found error
 -   [x] authorization wall for delete/follow/unfollow/edit
--   [ ] add retweet feature
+-   [x] add retweet feature
+-   [x] single tweet page refactor with images
+-   [x] header and profile picture click fullscreen preview
+-   [ ] show retweets in the main flood
 -   [ ] add reply feature
 -   [ ] exlude password in prisma includes:{}, fix types and what includes for all api routes, chance include to select, more readable
+-   [ ] console log every useQuery to find out if any password leaking
 -   [ ] single tweet page shows all replies or only first degree replies?
--   [ ] single tweet page refactor with images
 -   [ ] handle errors like "user already exists"
--   [ ] profile pic, header pic change in profile
--   [ ] fix url for photos (only short url exist for now, will give error)
--   [ ] header and profile picture click fullscreen preview
--   [ ] complete profile reminder, edit page like /username/edit not modal
--   [ ] handle profile header img
 -   [ ] add card when hover on tweet profile & username
 -   [ ] complete profile, remove placeholders, desc images and everything
 -   [ ] find throw new Errors, console.logs, message:, error:, snackbar here, alert(), confirm(),